quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Angie-Papple-Johnston---ASVAB-2023-_-2024-For-Dummies/apja2_part15_Medium_Math_Kno.md

 Variables represent numbers and can change based on the problem.

 :p What is a variable?
 ??x A variable is a symbol (usually a letter) that stands for an unknown number.
 In equations, if a variable appears more than once, it represents the same value throughout.
-For example, \(32 = 10x\) means both instances of \(x\) represent the same number. x??
+For example, $32 = 10x $ means both instances of$x$ represent the same number. x??

 ---